kanthsaz/kanthsaz.github.io/pages/about.md

 [↑ back to top](#top)

 In 2016, I completed my bachelor's degree in Agricultural Technology and Management, [Faculty of Agriculture](https://agri.pdn.ac.lk/) at the University of Peradeniya, Sri Lanka.
-I received my master's degree at the [Postgraduate Institute of Agriculture](http://www.pgia.pdn.ac.lk/), University of Peradeniya in Agricultural and Biosystems Engineering.
+I received my master's degree in Agricultural and Biosystems Engineering at the [Postgraduate Institute of Agriculture](http://www.pgia.pdn.ac.lk/), University of Peradeniya.

-In 2017, I started my professional career as an assistant consultant in [Waste to Energy Technologies Limited](https://www.linkedin.com/company/31324840/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3BJELLxr2iTyujVAIfxjF3PA%3D%3D), which is a consultancy firm that offers consultancy and design services to the government and private sector on waste management, environment management, and pollution control.
+In 2017, I started my professional career and since then I worked with multiple private and government institutes in local and international level.

-Later, I worked with a Japanese consultancy firm [EX Research Institute](https://www.exri.co.jp/en) to introduce energy-saving equipment with natural or low global warming potential refrigerants for Sri Lanka and also established a sound resource recovery, material recycling system in Ratnapura Municipal area which is one of the largest municipalities in Sri Lanka.

 [↑ back to top](#top)